 How Light Is The Hardy MTX-S?

-Weighing in at just 5 ounces, the Hardy MTX-S fly reel is super light and it makes all the difference when you’re spending 10 hours casting at tailing bonefish or bling casting nymphs into pocket water.
+Weighing in at just 5 ounces, the MTX-S fly reel is super light, and it makes all the difference when you’re spending ten hours or so casting at tailing bonefish or bling casting nymphs into pocket water.

 What Materials Are In The Hardy MTX-S?

-The MTX-S materials include some of the highest quality aluminum and carbon fiber around which not only results in the low weight already mentioned but ensures the reel’s durability.
+The MTX-S materials include some of the highest quality aluminum and carbon fiber, resulting in the low weight already mentioned and ensuring the reel’s durability.
 It can handle being knocked around and dunked in saltwater without any worries.

 Is The Drag Smooth & Reliable?